kip-hart/SiteSandbox/docs/matlab/binary.md

   -----
    1000
 ```

-*An illustration of binary addition, showing each step in the carryover process, would be particularly useful.*

 ## The Importance of Binary
 The binary system is fundamental to the operation of modern mechanical and aerospace engineering systems.